 Pilot project in Mali

-Situated some 650 km north-east of Bamako, where the Bani joins the Niger river, Mopti well deserves its nickname of “the Venice of Mali”.
-Just outside the city walls lies a agricultural area of great potential which has, in part, been somewhat neglected in recent years due to a lack of skills and resources.
-The site was recently handed over by the local community to a project of family gardens, with trialling of Antenna technologies and training facilities in agricultural techniques.
+Situated some 650 km north-east of Bamako, where the Bani joins the River Niger, Mopti well deserves its nickname of “the Venice of Mali”.
+Just outside the city walls lies an agricultural area of great potential which has, in part, been somewhat neglected in recent years due to a lack of skills and resources.
+The site was recently handed over by the local community to a family gardens project, including trials of Antenna technologies and training facilities in agricultural techniques.

 The project aims to set up training facilities in micro-agriculture, as the foundation for a set of community-based family gardens.

 - Identification of project stakeholders, and project planning.
-The project will grow in line with the inputs of identified partners, with its implementation formalised at every step, with correct activities and means.
+The project will grow in line with the inputs of identified partners, with implementation formalised at every step, including the right activities and resources.

 - Information campaign, using local media, and large-scale mobilisation of people through recruitment of direct and indirect beneficiaries.
-Those recruited for project implementation will be contracted with specific tasks and deliverable outputs.
+Those recruited for project implementation will be contracted to complete specific tasks and produce deliverable outputs.

 - Demonstration phase and transfer of skills.
-With results becoming visible in demo plots, beneficiaries can start to adopt best practice, to test equipment and to acquire the necessary knowledge for their transfer (later) to their own community.
+With results becoming visible in demo plots, beneficiaries can start to adopt best practices, test equipment and acquire the necessary knowledge for subsequent transfer to their own community.

 - Dissemination.
 Micro-gardens start to take root in the various communities benefitting from the project.
 In each location, a resource person is appointed as organiser, providing technical support and feedback for project monitoring.